eigerco/pallet-move/doc/design.md

 2. Works Everywhere: WebAssembly code can run on different platforms without change.
 This is great for ensuring Substrate-based blockchains can operate on various systems.

 3. Efficient: WebAssembly is fast and lightweight.
-This is important for blockchain as you want things to run as efficiently as possible.
+This is important for blockchain, as you want things to run as efficiently as possible.

 4. Language Flexibility: Using WebAssembly means that developers are not stuck with one programming language.
 They can use different languages like Rust or C++.